peterboord/neuroimaging/README.md

 # neuroimaging
-Miscellaneous functions for neuroimaging, written in Bash, Make and Matlab (including compiled Matlab).
+Scripts for neuroimaging, written in Bash, Make and Matlab (including compiled Matlab).

 The files were created while working on three main projects: